shanep/shanep.github.io/docs/cs155/course-introduction.md

 ## Reading

-This section takes an estimated 3-4 hours
+This section takes an estimated 3-4 hours.
 We will be using a free (but well written) book for this module which you can [download here](https://drive.google.com/file/d/1nJ0XC0H7eI5I_g9WCqY9v-LlBMREaRBe/view?usp=share_link).
 Once you have downloaded the book, read the following chapters as well as the post on the integrated terminal in VSCode before you attempt the